dhth/ghx/README.md

 🔑 Authentication
 ---

-You can have `ghch` make authenticated calls to GitHub on your behalf in either of two ways:
+You can have `ghx` make authenticated calls to GitHub on your behalf in either of two ways:

 - Have an authenticated instance of [gh](https://github.com/cli/cli) available